Isle of Wight Counselling Service MBACP(Reg)

-I work sensitively and attentively; at your pace.
-Some things take time, especially when they have been deeply held for a prolonged period of time but sometimes a few sessions may be enough to focus on a specific issue.
+I work with warmth, sensitively and attentively; at your pace.
+Some things take time, especially when they have been deeply held for a prolonged period of time, although sometimes a few sessions may be enough to focus upon a specific issue.

-I offer a confidential space in my bright and comfortable room in central Newport, I am lucky to have a central yet quiet and discreet location.
-I aim to provide a professional;valuing and friendly approach, where there is also a place for creativity and humour,where appropriate.
+I offer a confidential space in my bright and comfortable room in Newport, I am fortunate to have a central yet quiet and discreet location.

 How Counselling Can help